-I have shared work at the Barbican, Pleasance, Theatre503, Camden People's Theatre, Edinburgh Fringe, Pinch of Vault Festival, Q Theatre Auckland and in consecutive seasons of Maiden Speech Festival.
+I have shared work at the Barbican, Pleasance, Theatre503, Camden People's Theatre, Edinburgh Fringe, Museum of Comedy, VAULT Festival, Q Theatre Auckland and in consecutive seasons of Maiden Speech Festival.
 I have also given papers on my doctoral research at UCL Institute of Advanced Studies, Central’s Intersections Conference and TaPRA’s Postgraduate Symposium.

 I toured my first solo show, Minor Disruptions, an absurd deconstruction of the queerness of childhood which featured dead hamsters, a drag tribute to Miss Trunchbull and a total failure to learn to juggle, despite the best efforts of many kind audience members.

 In 2019 I began work on Game Face, a gig-theatre collaboration with Lexi Clare and Lucy Park which toured to Auckland, New Zealand at the beginning of 2020.
 For this anarchic show about body image and beauty myths I was forced to learn the Ukulele, salsa dance and win several donut-eating races.

-I currently tutor on the MA Performance courses at Mountview and coordinate the Contextual Studies module for BA Production Arts at Guildhall School of Music & Drama; in both roles my teaching centres on contemporary practices and structural inequality.
+I currently tutor on the MA Performance courses at Mountview and coordinate the Contextual Studies module for BA Production Arts at Guildhall School of Music & Drama; in both roles my teaching centres on contemporary performance and structural inequality.
 In 2022 I was awarded Associate Fellow of the Higher Education Academy.